Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 Congratulations!
 You just created a Data Hub.

 - You loaded CSV and JSON files.
-- You conformed your data by extracting common header fields.
+- You harmonized your data by extracting common header fields.
 - Your data is now fully accessible via the [MarkLogic REST API](http://docs.marklogic.com/REST/client){:target="_blank"}